font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 5. Follow [these steps](https://github.com/kubernetes/kops/blob/master/docs/aws.md#cluster-state-storage) to create a dedicated S3 bucket.

-6. Create and verify the AWS Kubernetes cluster using the subdomain configured above following [these steps](https://github.com/onyiny-ang/k8s-example-apps/blob/aws-formatting/pacman-nodejs-app/docs/kubernetes-cluster-aws.md#create-the-kubernetes-cluster).
-Create and verify the AWS Kubernetes cluster following [these steps and using the subdomain configured above](kubernetes-cluster-aws.md#create-the-kubernetes-cluster).
+6. Create and verify the AWS Kubernetes cluster following [these steps and using the subdomain configured above](kubernetes-cluster-aws.md#create-the-kubernetes-cluster).

 ## Setup Your GKE cluster (Cluster B)